-2.3.2 Phase 1 - Demolition of the Star-Kist Main Plant and Site Preparation
+4.3.2 Phase 1 - Demolition of the Star-Kist Main Plant and Site Preparation

 Phase 1 would encompass approximately 9.2 acres and involve demolition of Plant No. 4 and the small waterside dock along with the bridge that connects Plant No. 4 to the East Plant.
 Prior to demolition, lead and asbestos abatement would be required at the buildings, which would take approximately 75 days.
 Demolition activities would last approximately 60 days and include the removal of an approximately 2,221-square-foot waterside dock, including approximately 20 wooden piles.
 The piles would be removed by pulling them from the sea floor using a vibratory pile extractor wherever possible.
-Any piles that cannot be pulled out would be abandoned in place at minus 2 feet below the existing mudline.
+Any piles that cannot be pulled out would be abandoned in place at minus 2 feet below the existing mulline.
 Work vessels would include a derrick barge with a crane for the pile removal and a material barge to haul wharf debris to another area of the Port for disposal.
 Both of these barges would be supported by a tugboat.
 Prior to demolition of the small waterside dock, a pre-construction eelgrass survey would be required.

 Once all structures are demolished, the Phase 1 site would be graded.
 Newly exposed dirt would be covered with compacted and bound CMB and therefore would be impermeable.
 This would require compliance with LID BMPs (Los Angeles County Code Title 12, Chapter 84, requires the use of LID principles in all development projects, except road and flood infrastructure projects), including use of a potential infiltration basin along the entire demolition perimeter.
 For the purposes of this analysis, it is assumed that the infiltration basin would be 6 feet wide by 3 feet deep and would be filled with clean rock or gravel.
 Security fencing and perimeter lighting would also be installed at the site.
-Phase 1 is anticipated to begin in fall 2022 and would take approximately 10 months (August 2022 through May 2023).
+Phase 1 is anticipated to begin in April 2023 and would take approximately 10 months to complete (April 2023 through February 2024). fall 2022 and would take approximately 10 months (August 2022 through May 2023).
 Construction activities would take place between 7 a.m. and 6 p.m.
 Monday through Friday and as needed between 8 a.m. and 6 p.m. on Saturdays.

 As a project design feature for the proposed Project, a Soil Management Plan would also be prepared and implemented during all soil disturbance activities conducted on the site to minimize personnel and environmental exposure to hazardous materials.
-More details can be found in Section 4.7, Geology and Soils.
-Additionally, an Asbestos Management Program and the Lead Management Program would be prepared and implemented to avoid incidental and/or accidental disturbance of asbestos-containing building materials (ACBMs).
-More details can be found in Section 4.9, Hazards and Hazardous Materials.
+More details can be found in Section 4.7, Geology and

-Figure 2-5 Port Master Plan Land Use Designations
+Figure 4-5 Port Master Plan Land Use Designations

-Figure 2-6 Zoning
+Figure 4-6 Zoning